 Even then it will not be present all of the time, or be experienced in the same way all of the time.
 There will be times when it is experienced as a powerful rush of energy flowing up through the body, or downwards from above the head.
 These are sometimes referred to as "kundalini rushes".
 At other times the ecstasy will be experienced as a glow throughout the body, or even radiating into the air surrounding the body.
 It feels as if every cell is vibrating with joy.
 At times it will be quite gentle and at other times overwhelming.
-However it is experienced, it is simply a product of the subtle body being purified by our spiritual practices.
+However it is experienced, it is simply a product of the subtle neurobiology being purified by our spiritual practices.

 As this ecstasy increases and as the bliss that we experience in meditation deepens, these two things begin to merge, or unite.
 This union is sometimes referred to as the union of "Shakti" and "Siva", the union of energy and pure consciousness.
 This merging takes place primarily in the awakened crown and in the heart.
 But it also happens throughout the whole body.
 As the merging of ecstasy and bliss become more and more refined, the crown dissolves and the heart begins to become full.
 As the union becomes stronger, ecstasy is felt more and more in the heart, as the ecstasy of divine love.
 This is the goal of yoga.